 On attaining the age of seventeen the child is entitled to obtain information in respect of his or her birth.

-To contact us for an appointment please call our family law specialist solicitor Colette Kerr on 0141 332 0915 or e-mail Colette at firstname.lastname@example.org.
+To contact us for an appointment please contact our family lawyer Colette Kerr on 0141 404 1091 or firstname.lastname@example.org.
+For general queries surrounding any family law matter please fill out our online enquiry form.